 - Broccoli and Mozzarella: Chop broccoli in to small pieces, it will add a nice crunch to the egg bites.

-How to Make Instant Pot Egg Bites
+Assembling Your Instant Pot Egg Bites

-Let’s get down to the nitty gritty!
+Assembling these Instant Pot egg bites only requires a handful of wholesome ingredients and some super simple prep.
 Here’s a quick overview of the steps you need to take to make these tasty bites:

-Storing Instant Pot Egg Bites
+Freezing and Storing Egg Bites

 Egg bites are a meal-preppers best friend!
 Make a couple of big batches and store them in the fridge or freezer for a quick and healthy breakfast on the run: